 - Connect cardinalities to entities (shapes) or attributes (rows within the shape)

 - Connectors automatically use cardinalities when working with entities

 Quick diagram creation

-Simply click the dot to create a line or an object.
-If you wish to connect the object to the one which is different from the suggested, drag the dot and draw the connection line as usual.
+If you’d like to connect a shape to another shape or an object that wasn’t suggested, drag the dot and draw the connection line as usual.

 One-click creation and connection in Miro

 Forgot a step or need to add more information to a flow?
 Just click the connection line between two shapes, click the Insert shape icon in the object toolbar, and choose the object you'd like to insert.

 Remember there needs to be enough space between two connected objects to be able to use the insert shape option.

 You can also search for new shapes directly in the switch type dropdown - making it even easier to find and transform shapes.